0xPolygon/polygon-docs/docs/innovation-design/polygon-protocols.md

 - EIP-4844: Expected in the Cancun hard fork, proto-Danksharding creates a low-cost alternative to CALLDATA, expected to greatly reduce transaction fees on rollups.
 - EIP-7212: A new precompiled contract will support signature verifications in the secp256r1 elliptic curve.

 Polygon zkEVM will continue to offer the strongest open source software security guarantees by making transaction data available (DA) on Ethereum.
-Eventually, Polygon zkEVM will plug into the unified interop layer that will help connect the entire Polygon ecosystem.
+Eventually, Polygon zkEVM will plug into the Agglayer that will help connect the entire Polygon ecosystem.

 ## Polygon CDK